A Beginner's Guide to ETL Processes: ETL Stages and Benefits Explained

 Offline Extraction—Offline extraction is when the data isn't extracted directly from the source.
 Instead, it gets aggregated into a flat file, which can be used to create charts and analyze the data manually.

 For example, you may want to combine several data sets to present all the data in uniform.
 Or, display sales data in a way that's easy to analyze and spot strengths and weaknesses for geographic areas, sales teams, products, and so on.
+At Improvado, we use our Marketing Common Data Model (MCDM) to align data from different sources and convert it to a single source of truth.

-Some of the key benefits of this stage over manual transformation is telling the software to make global changes to the data sets.
+One of the key benefits of this stage over manual transformation is telling the software to make global changes to the data sets.
 For example, you can eliminate special characters, completely change the layout of data, remove erroneous records, and more.

 Once the data transformation process is complete, the final stage is loading the data into a data warehouse.
 Loading large amounts of data into a warehouse makes it easy to access and use the data.
 Regardless of how many different types of data went through the ETL process, the result is one clean set of data that is ready to use.